ENISA Vulnerability Reporting: The 24-Hour Clock Starts 11 September 2026

 Both categories trigger the same reporting timelines but have different final report windows.

-What "Actively Exploited" Means
+What Does "Actively Exploited" Mean Under the CRA?

 The CRA defines an actively exploited vulnerability as one where "a malicious actor makes use of a flaw."